infr/bmw/README.md

 > NB: `na` and `row` has been tested so far

 > NB: `hcaptcha_token` is needed for the initial login.
 After that, the access token is stored and refreshed automatically.

+> You can obtain the hCaptcha token by following the instructions at: https://bimmer-connected.readthedocs.io/en/stable/captcha.html

 ## Command Line Interface